 This is what drew me to a rigorous study of Hegel’s metaphysics in the Science of Logic.
 Specifically, I argue that Hegel conceives of the structured world of our lived experience in terms of the historical actualization (or expression) of an irreducible, dynamic tension inherent to reality itself.
 Accordingly, my contribution is that this element of difference and not structure or identity is the most basic metaphysical element of Hegel’s philosophy.
 Further, I try to show how this allows us to reimagine history in terms of discontinuous and discursive “events” rather than a linear and teleological unfolding.

-I am currently an Instructor of Philosophy at Seattle University.
+I am currently an Assistant Teaching Professor of Philosophy at Seattle University.
 The interdisciplinary nature of UK’s department provides an excellent foundation for graduate students, especially when it comes to their dissertation projects.
 At UK, students will take a variety of seminars, many outside their area of expertise.
 This allows them to gain a deeper appreciation for the breadth of the discipline and work with faculty they may not have otherwise been inclined to.
 More importantly, however, UK’s department provides students with an expansive foundation to cultivate their own ideas and projects.